 The Myth Of Perfection

-One of the worst parts of my job as a designer is to be the dream killer.
-Sometimes this happens when my client’s tastes exceed their budget, sometimes it’s the long lead times or the shock of shipping and handling fees, and sometimes it’s simply because what they want is impossible or doesn’t exist.
+One of the worst parts of my job as an interior designer in Westchester is to be the dream killer.
+Sometimes this happens when my client’s tastes exceed their budget, sometimes it’s the long lead times of the interior design project or the shock of shipping and handling fees, and sometimes it’s simply because what they want is impossible or doesn’t exist.
 I am here to tell you with 100% certainty that there is ALWAYS a tradeoff, and in the end, nothing is perfect.

 Some people find it easier to let go of perfection while others have firmly subscribed to the myth and will never stop trying.
 The funny thing about perfection though is that the more you want it, the more elusive it becomes and the more shit seems to go wrong.
 It’s like some existential smackdown from the universe reminding you that you’re out of your league and oh, by the way, you need to be more grateful for what you’ve got you imperfect little dust speck.
 The universe doesn’t like heavy demands and in my experience, it always seems to reward the patient, the tolerant, the easy-going.
 And yet, while my easy breezy clients are the ones who can handle it when things going wrong, their projects seem to come together painlessly and with lots of serendipitous magic.
 Coincidence?
 Hmmm.